Citizen Kane: Screenplay

 One of the long-standing controversies about Citizen Kane has been the authorship of the screenplay.
 Welles conceived the project with screenwriter Herman J. Mankiewicz, who was writing radio plays for Welles's CBS Radio series, The Campbell Playhouse.
 Mankiewicz based the original outline on the life of William Randolph Hearst, whom he knew socially and came to hate after being exiled from Hearst's circle.

 In February 1940 Welles supplied Mankiewicz with 300 pages of notes and put him under contract to write the first draft screenplay under the supervision of John Houseman, Welles's former partner in the Mercury Theatre.
 Welles later explained, "I left him on his own finally, because we'd started to waste too much time haggling.
 So, after mutual agreements on storyline and character, Mank went off with Houseman and did his version, while I stayed in Hollywood and wrote mine."
 Taking these drafts, Welles drastically condensed and rearranged them, then added scenes of his own.
 The industry accused Welles of underplaying Mankiewicz's contribution to the script, but Welles countered the attacks by saying, "At the end, naturally, I was the one making the picture, after all—who had to make the decisions.
 I used what I wanted of Mank's and, rightly or wrongly, kept what I liked of my own."

-The terms of the contract stated that Mankiewicz was to receive no credit for his work, as he was hired as a script doctor.
-Before he signed the contract Mankiewicz was particularly advised by his agents that all credit for his work belonged to Welles and the Mercury Theatre, the "author and creator".
-As the film neared release, however, Mankiewicz began wanting a writing credit for the film and even threatened to take out full-page advertisements in trade papers and to get his friend Ben Hecht to write an exposé for The Saturday Evening Post.
+The contract stated that Mankiewicz was to receive no credit for his work, as he was hired as a script doctor.
+Before he signed the contract Mankiewicz was advised by his agents that all credit for his work belonged to Welles and the Mercury Theatre, the "author and creator".
+As the film neared release, however, Mankiewicz began wanting a writing credit and even threatened to take out full-page advertisements in trade papers and to get his friend Ben Hecht to write an exposé for The Saturday Evening Post.
 Mankiewicz also threatened to go to the Screen Writers Guild and claim full credit for writing the entire script by himself.